joanms/unicorn-attractor/README.md

 7. Ensure that a page appears confirming that the password has been reset, and inviting me to log in.
 8. Log in with the new password to ensure that it has been changed successfully.

+#### Viewing bug details
+1. Click on the "More Details" button of a bug on the page listing reported bugs.
+2. Ensure that a page showing the details of that bug appears.
+3. Ensure that all comments made about that bug, and only that bug, appear at the bottom of the page.

 #### Upvoting bugs
 1. Click on the upvote button for a bug not submitted or already upvoted by the logged in user.
 2. Ensure that the upvote count increases by one.